 CCMBC Investments is authorized to issue an unlimited number of promissory notes which can be issued in one or more series.
 The initial minimum subscription amount for each holder of a promissory note is \$2,500.
 The promissory notes are payable on demand and bear interest at a variable interest rate which is determined on January 1 and July 1 of each year.
 The variable interest rate is equal to the overnight lending rate of the Bank of Canada plus 115 basis points.
 Interest is compounded and payable on a semi-annual basis on June 30 and December 31 of each year.
+The payment of the demand promissory notes will be limited to available cash, and CCMBC Investments will use reasonable commercial efforts to cover such requests, but will not be required to sell assets or borrow money in order to fund such payments.

-On December 20, 2021, CCMBC Investments amended the terms and conditions of the promissory notes to allow for additional interest to be paid at the discretion of CCMBC Investments.
-Effective January 1, 2022, the interest rate on the promissory notes was increased by 20 basis points to 135 basis points above the overnight lending rate of the Bank of Canada.
+On December 20, 2022, CCMBC Investments amended the terms and conditions of the promissory notes to allow for additional interest to be paid at the discretion of CCMBC Investments.
+Effective January 1, 2022 to June 30, 2022, the interest rate on the promissory notes was increased by 20 basis points to 135 basis points above the overnight lending rate of the Bank of Canada.
+Effective July 1, 2022 to December 31, 2022, the interest rate on the promissory notes was increased by an additional 30 basis points to 165 basis points above the overnight lending rate of the Bank of Canada.

-2021 2020
+2022 2021

-Promissory notes Less: transaction costs \$ 126,269,189 (422,023) \$ 130,991,560 (563,935)
+Promissory notes Less transaction costs \$ 121,213,177 (266,038) \$ 126,269,189 (422,023)

-\$ 125,847,166 \$ 130,427,625
+\$ 120,947,139 \$ 125,847,166